 It was 1825, and the Marquis de Lafayette was passing through Kentucky on his tour of all the U.S. states.
 He could not have known the large consequences his small gesture would have.

 Lewis Hayden was born into slavery on Dec.
 11, 1811, on a plantation in Lexington, Ky.
 When he was seven or eight, his mother refused the sexual advances of a man from a Masonic lodge.
 For her defiance, she was beaten into insanity.

 In 1830, Lewis married Esther Harvey, who belonged to a different owner, and they had a son.
 But Henry Clay bought Esther and their son, and Lewis never saw them again.

 By 1842 he married a second time, to, to Harriet Bell, also enslaved.
 Lewis cared for her son, Joseph, as his own.
-He feared he’d be separated a third time from his family, and he hated slavery, so he planned his escape.
+He feared he’d be separated a third time from his family, and he hated slavery.
+So he planned their escape.

 Lewis Hayden replied,

 Because I am a man.

-In the fall of 1844, Fairbanks and Webster, the Hayden family and another fugitive set out in a rented carriage for Ohio.
+In the fall of 1844, Fairbank and Webster, the Hayden family and another fugitive set out in a rented carriage for Ohio.
 Lewis and Harriet covered their faces with flour and hid Joseph under the seat.

 They reached Ripley, Ohio, where the small family took the Underground Railroad to Canada.
 They moved back to Detroit, then Boston, where they became leaders of the African-American community.